The Most Influential Latin Rock Bands Of All Time | National Hispanic Heritage Month

 Country: Mexico

-Jaguares (Jaguars) is a Mexican rock group that emerged as a result of the band Caifanes breaking up in 1995.
-The original band members were José Manuel Aguilera on guitar, Federico Fong on bass and his previous partner Alfonso André on drums and backing vocals, however, their members would change with almost every album release since the formation of Jaguares.
+Jaguares is a Mexican rock group that emerged after the breakup of the iconic band Caifanes in 1995.
+The original lineup consisted of José Manuel Aguilera on guitar, Federico Fong on bass, and Alfonso André on drums and backing vocals, who had previously been members of Caifanes.
+However, Jaguares saw frequent changes in its lineup with almost every album release, reflecting the band's evolving sound and approach.
+Despite these shifts, Jaguares became one of the most significant rock bands in Latin America, known for their deep, introspective lyrics and fusion of rock with Latin rhythms.

 Te Lo Pido Por Favor - Jaguares